Niklas81/mithril-interactive-tutorial/README.md

 The goal of this project is to teach developers how to get up and running with the [Mithril MVC framework](http://mithril.js.org).
-After an intoduction and setup instructions, the first lesson begins with the most basic app.
+After an introduction and setup instructions, the first lesson begins with the most basic app.
 A lesson consists of a guide, which is a live Mithril web app, and comments in the editable source code.
 Links to pertinent sections of the official Mithril docs will be provided throughout.